How FedEx LTD Works

 How Benefits Are Calculated (CBA Section 27.J.6)

-Your LTD benefit is based on:
+Your benefit is based on:

 "The 12 highest consecutive months out of the 36 consecutive months preceding the disability period"